shuftipro/Android-SDK/verification-without-ocr/README.md

 ## 2- Document Verification

-In order to perform Document Verification, User has to display their identity document in front of their phone camera.
-Shufti Pro currently supports ID cards, passports & driving license.
-Shufti Pro can even verify credit cards and debit cards as well.
+In order to perform Document Verification, the user is required to display identity documents in front of the device’s camera.
+Shufti Pro’s API currently supports authentication of official ID cards, passports and driving licenses, as well as bank credit and debit cards.

 To perform document verification, create an instance of ```DocumentVerification``` and follow these steps